Berthold Maria Schenk Graf von Stauffenberg: Military career

-Graf von Stauffenberg was educated at Schule Schloss Salem before studying engineering at Friedrich-Alexander University of Erlangen-Nuremberg and becoming an officer in West Germany's new army as soon as it was established in 1956.
+Stauffenberg was educated at Schule Schloss Salem before studying engineering at Friedrich-Alexander University of Erlangen-Nuremberg and becoming an officer in West Germany's new army as soon as it was established in 1956.

 From 1972 to 1974, he commanded Armoured Reconnaissance Training Battalion 11 at Munster, Lower Saxony, Germany's largest military base.
 His career culminated in promotion to Supreme Commander of Territorial Command South, and he retired in 1994 with the rank of General major.
 He was Germany's longest serving soldier, after 38 years in the Bundeswehr.

 Family

 In Thurn on 22 September 1958, he married Mechthild Kunigunde Gräfin Bentzel von Sternau und Hohenau von Sturmfelder-Horneck (born 27 January 1938 in Bamberg), and they established a home in her family's hometown of Oppenweiler in Southern Germany.
 They have three sons: